 The Institute sponsors two annual lectures.
 The Tangeman Lecture is named for Robert Stone Tangeman, professor of musicology at Union Theological Seminary, in whose name the Institute's founding benefactor endowed the Institute at Yale.
-Recent Tangeman lecturers include the philosopher Christopher Dustin, the musicologist Markus Rathey, Daniel Melamed, Mervyn Cooke, and (in 2008) Peter Mercer-Taylor.
+Recent Tangeman lecturers include the philosopher Christopher Dustin, the musicologist Markus Rathey, Daniel Melamed, Mervyn Cooke, Peter Mercer-Taylor, Elaine Sisman, and (in fall 2009) Wendy Heller.
 The Kavanagh Lecture, named for the late Professor Emeritus of Liturgics Aidan Kavanagh, is given in conjunction with Convocation Week at Yale Divinity School.
-Lecturers in this series include John Baldovin, Paul Bradshaw, Ronald Grimes, Jeffrey Hamburger, Lawrence Hoffman, Maxwell Johnson, Janet Walton, and (in fall 2007) Nathan D. Mitchell.
+Lecturers in this series include John Baldovin, Paul Bradshaw, Ronald Grimes, Jeffrey Hamburger, Lawrence Hoffman, Maxwell Johnson, Janet Walton, Nathan D. Mitchell, Robert F. Taft, S.J., and (in fall 2009) Gabriele Winkler.

-INTERNATIONAL ACTIVITIES AND INTERNATIONAL REPRESENTATION IN THE YALE INSTITUTE OF SACRED MUSIC
+INTERNATIONAL ACTIVITIES AND INTERNATIONAL REPRESENTATION IN THE INSTITUTE

 The ISM draws its students and faculty from all over the world.
-Currently, about 14 percent of students come from outside the United States, as do six faculty members.
+Currently, about 14 percent of students come from outside the United States, as do seven faculty members.